 A wireframe model uses a skeletal description of a real object which is in three dimensions.
 A wireframe model contains no surfaces at all.
 It consists only of points and lines which are joined together by curves that cover the shape of the object.
 Wireframe models can be created by positioning planar objects anywhere in a three-dimensional space.
 There are some three-dimensional wireframe objects which have continuous linetypes.
 The 3D rendering artist needs to draw and position every object separately independently.
 That is the reason wireframe rendering usually takes the longest time to complete.

 Image credits: pinterest.com

 A more elegant method is surface modeling.
-This process accurately defines the surface as well as the edges of a three-dimensional object that needs to be rendered.
+This process accurately defines the surface as well as the edges of a three-dimensional object that needs to be rendered that also work in panorama, 360 degree & virtual reality.
 Although it is a different process compared to the wireframe process, it also uses a mesh.
 This mesh is a polygonal mesh with planar faces.
 This limits the accuracy of the depiction of curvilinear surfaces.

 Image credits: eyeem.com